01Troy/Project-3/README.md

 A combination of measures on the systems and hard infrastructure are needed to improve access to water.
 In both urban and rural locations, pipes, irrigation systems, and pumps must be built.
 Thankfully, the government and other well-wishers acted and substantially expanded public resources to the water industry.
 To supply water to as many homes as feasible, wells and pumps have been constructed.

-The Tanzanian Ministry of Water has recruited Plex Data to develop a model to help predict whether water pumps are functioning, functional but in need of repairs, or non-functional.
-An Exploratory data analysis of the data will also be done to show the relationship between the target and various features.
+The Tanzanian Ministry of Water has recruited this data science consulting organization to develop a model to help predict whether water pumps are functioning, functional but in need of repairs, or non-functional.

-The model will help reduce wastage of the Ministry's resources by only dispatching repair teams to malfunctioning or potentially in need of repair pumps.
-In addition to maximizing accuracy, the team will also want to increase recall to make sure Tanzanians have access to potable water and that few malfunctioning or damaged pumps go unnoticed.
+This model will help reduce wastage of the Ministry's resources by only dispatching repair teams to malfunctioning or potentially in need of repair pumps.
+In addition to maximizing accuracy, we also want to increase recall to make sure Tanzanians have access to potable water and that few malfunctioning or damaged pumps go unnoticed.

 ### Data
-The data at our disposal comes from Taarifa and the Tanzanian Ministry of Water.
-After combining our two data sets, we will have set with 59400 rows and 41 columns.
-Among them is our target (status_group) that has three categories making this a ternary classification problem by default.
+The data at that will be used comes from Taarifa and the Tanzanian Ministry of Water.
+After combining the two data sets, we will have set with 59400 rows and 41 columns.
+Among them is the target (status_group) that has three categories making this a ternary classification problem by default.

 ### Methods